corpusops/bitwardentools/README.md

 ## DISCLAIMER
 **This software will be archived soon in the next days following a new and last release (2.0.0).**

+This repository now remains online ONLY for public archiving, documentation and education purposes and we ask everyone to respect this.

+We may also unpublish soon (as in the following monthes) any published ressources tied to the corpusops project (pypi, dockerhub, ansible-galaxy, the repositories).

+So, please don't rely on it after March 15, 2025 and adapt whatever project which used this code.

 **SO PLEASE USE WITH CARE AS YOU KNOW THAT WE ALREADY STOPPED DEVELOPMENT AND SO ANY SUPPORT.**